matheushpr9/Aleatory-Words-API/README.md

+# Motivation

 When i developed my word-guessing game, i felt the need to create a radom word API so that i could use it in my game.
-So i decided to make the project documented and avaliable to everyone!
+So i decided to make the project documented and available to everyone